 Why Should High-Functioning Alcoholics Seek Treatment?

-Alcohol leads to a variety of health conditions.
-It could predispose one to accidents or to alcohol poisoning in the short-term, and can lead to many incapacitating ailments (like a range of cancers and cardiovascular conditions) in the long-term.
-High-functioning alcoholics may also destroy their families or their careers in addition to their health.
+Alcohol abuse may lead to a variety of health conditions.
+It could predispose one to accidents or to alcohol poisoning in the short-term and can lead to many incapacitating ailments (like a range of cancers and cardiovascular conditions) in the long-term.
+The damage associated with addiction can also impact the families of alcoholics.

 High-functioning alcoholics should seek treatment to prevent the above from happening.
-Several different methods, like support groups (which may be more effective if they also contain other high-functioning alcoholics), therapy, and even medication used to curb alcohol cravings or withdrawal symptoms, can all be effective in treating high-functioning alcoholism.
+Several different methods, like support groups, therapy, and even medication used to curb alcohol cravings or withdrawal symptoms, can all be effective in treating high-functioning alcoholism.

 Learn Healthier Coping Strategies Now